Your handy 1997–01 Acura Integra Type R buyer’s guide

 Originality

-As with most special editions, one of the biggest concerns is ensuring a potential Integra Type R still has all the unique parts it came blessed with from the factory.
-Have a look at our YouTube video embedded above to see them in detail, but here’s a short list of the items that make a Type R worth the premium over a regular Integra:
+As with most special editions, one of the biggest concerns is ensuring a potential Integra Type R still has all the unique parts with which the factory blessed it.
+Have a look at the video embedded above to see them in detail.
+Here’s a short list:

-If all of the above and present and accounted for, you likely found an unmolested Integra Type R. But it never hurts to go a little further, and consult with the folks at the Type R Club of America to ensure you are truly getting what you pay for.
+If all of the above are present and accounted for, you likely found an unmolested Integra Type R. But it never hurts to go a little further and consult the folks at the Type R Club of America to ensure you are truly getting what you pay for.

 Valuation

-Hagerty’s median quoted Integra Type R value is $29,600, which has risen 60 percent over the last three years.
-The overall number of quotes is up 53 percent over the last three years.
-Millennials are the driving force with Integra values; they quote 58 percent of Integra Type Rs, while making up just 19 percent of the market overall.
-Gen X—responsible for the purchase of these cars in the first place—quote 34 percent of Integra Type Rs, and represent 32 percent of the market overall.
+Millennials are the driving force with Integra values; they quote 53 percent of Integra Type Rs, while making up just 22 percent of the market overall.
+Gen X, the generation responsible for the purchase of these cars in the first place, quote 34 percent of Integra Type Rs, and represent 32 percent of the market overall.
+Gen Zs are no longer overlooking them, either: In 2021, this generation accounted for just 1 percent of ITR quotes; today, they account for 8, a share proportionate to their slice of the collector-car market.

 “The third-generation Integra is a masterpiece of a machine for avid drivers,” says Hugie.
 “It’s a car that delivers a raw sense of control and speed, from an era just before driver-assistance features started taking over the experience of being behind the wheel.”
 With strong interest, and a solid group of younger owners, don’t expect the value of a Type R to come down any time soon.